-The Spectrum Health/Michigan State University colorectal surgery fellowship is a one-year ACGME accredited program that accepts two fellows each year.
+The Spectrum Health/Michigan State University Colorectal Surgery fellowship is a one-year ACGME accredited program that accepts two fellows each year.
 The program began within the Ferguson Clinic, founded in 1929.
-Throughout the course of the year, fellows work closely with the colon and rectal surgery faculty and physician assistants, as well as rotating general surgery residents and medical students.
+Throughout the course of the year, fellows work closely with the colon and rectal surgery faculty and advanced practice providers, as well as rotating general surgery residents and medical students.
 Our program is committed to providing a broad clinical experience with an emphasis on academics and research.
 With quality and safety at the forefront, fellows will learn to understand the ever-evolving disease processes, technological advances and multidisciplinary approaches to disease management.

 As the program director, I am proud of the training and mentorship that fellows receive from our faculty and staff.
 There are eight board certified faculty with very diverse training backgrounds that help provide an enriching environment during fellowship training.
 There are three dedicated colorectal surgery APPs that assist with Interdisciplinary Rounds, patient care updates and discharge planning.

 The fellowship program is a one- year ACGME accredited program which accepts two fellows every year.
 The broad and diverse clinical encounters occur at Spectrum Health Blodgett Hospital and Spectrum Health Butterworth Hospital.
 Throughout the year, general surgery residents rotate on the service as well as Michigan State University medical students; therefore, there are many teaching opportunities.